aruyu/nvim-indentconfig/README.md

 [![Neovim](https://img.shields.io/badge/Neovim-green.svg?style=for-the-badge&logo=neovim)](https://neovim.io)

 ### A simple config plugin written by Lua Script

 ![ftplugin](https://user-images.githubusercontent.com/75081360/201606692-648c8dae-913e-4dcc-b1dd-fa7b0c0d4e10.png)

 ## Features

 - Fix **set expandtab** that is caused by nvim's runtime ftplugin.
 - Set 'expandtab' or 'noexpandtab' and also 'shiftwidth' to what you want in several ways.
   - Set the global indent settings and exclude the filetypes as much as you want.
   - The excluded filetypes could also change the config of 'shiftwidth'.
+- Re-set the filetype by specific filename, e.g. '*.c', '*.js' and else.

 ## Required setting

 **Lua:**

 ```lua
 vim.cmd(' filetype plugin indent off ')
 ```

 **Vim:**

 ```vim
 filetype plugin indent off
 ```

 or just DO NOT configure **filetype plugin indent** option.

 ## Installation

 ### [packer.nvim](https://github.com/wbthomason/packer.nvim)

 ```lua
 use {
   'astaos/nvim-indentconfig',